 ESL011-012: ESL: College Reading I

 and II

 ESL013-014: ESL: Intensive Grammar

 I and II

 ESL015-016: ESL: College Listening

-Speaking Škills I and II
+Speaking Škills I and ĬI

 ESL017-018: ESL: College

 Composition I and II

-m1 O 11 O

-- The College Seminar requirement may be fulfilled by taking one of the following:
+- 2. The College Seminar requirement may be fulfilled by taking one of the following:

-ABT105: Visual Arts College Seminary

 - ART105: Visual Arts College Seminar;

 - ART144: Photography Seminar;

-- BUS115: College / Workplace Skills Seminar (for accounting, business-related and paralegal curricula);
+- BUS115: College/Workplace Skills Seminar (for accounting, business-related and paralegal curricula);

 - COL101: College Seminar;

-- COL105: Personal Growth and College Life;
+- COL105: Personal Growth and College Life:

 - COL111: Adult Learner College Seminar;

 - COL141: EOP-College Seminar;

+- CSE110: Computer Science College Seminar;

+- CYB101: College Seminar for Cybersecurity;

 - CUL101: Hospitality College Seminar (for Culinary Arts & Hotel and Resort Management curricula);

-- GRD105: Digital Design College Seminar (for Graphic Design and Computer Art curricula);
+- GRD105: Digital Design College Seminar (for Graphic Design and Digital Media and Animation curricula);

 - INT115: Interior Design Careers Seminar;

 - LIB101: Introduction to College Research;

 - LIB103: Library Research Methods;

 - MUS115: College Seminar for Music Majors;

-- NUR116: Nursing Success;

-- OTA100: Seminar for Occupational Therapy Assistant Students
+- OTA100: Seminar for Occupational Therapy Assistant Students;

 - THR100: College Seminar for Theatre;

 - VST100: College Seminar for Veterinary Science Technology;

 - WST112: Women's Seminar (for Liberal Arts: Women's and Gender Studies curriculum)

-- 3. In order to graduate from any curriculum, students must complete a minimum of 60 credits for a degree and 30 credits for a certificate while attaining a minimum cumulative grade point average of 2.0 in their overall course requirements as well as in their major courses.
+- 3. In order to graduate from any curriculum, students must complete a minimum of 60 credits for a degree and complete all curriculum requirements for a certificate while attaining a minimum cumulative grade point average of 2.0, both cumulatively and in their major courses.
 The courses constituting the major in each curriculum are designated with a •.
 Only the Liberal Arts and Sciences: Adolescence Education Emphases, the Liberal Arts and Sciences: Education (Child Study) Emphasis and the Liberal Arts and Sciences: General Studies Emphasis curricula do not designate major courses.

-- 4. Two 2-credit courses may be used to fulfill a 3-credit unrestricted elective.
+- Two 2-credit courses may be used to fulfill a 3-credit unrestricted elective.
 All of the credits required for an unrestricted elective must be satisfied.